Tiger Kloof Educational Institution

 Mr. Mark Boobbyer became the third director when he took up the position in July 2012.

-Mrs. Karen Gail du Toit is now the current director of the institution since 2018.
+Mrs. Karen Gail du Toit was the third director of the institution since 2018.
+She retired in 2022.